 "Term Bonds" means 2022 Restructuring Bonds the retirement of which shall be provided for from scheduled periodic redemptions prior to maturity.
-Tranche-[•] through Tranche-[•] are Term Bonds.
+2022TE Restructuring Tranche-21 through Tranche-25 Bonds and all of the 2022TE-2 Restructuring Bonds (Green Bonds) are Term Bonds.